Which ones should I be using?

 This oil can be heated to high temperatures without oxidative effects (so good for deep frying, as well as general frying and cooking).
 It generally requires limited refining and is particularly popular in Chinese recipes due to its flavourful nutty taste and smell.
 There is not enough evidence to show peanut oil has the same benefits as peanuts when it comes to reducing risk of cardiovascular disease.

-This has a very high smoke point so is suitable for all forms of cooking and cold foods, however tends to be expensive and is not sustainable.
+This has a very high smoke point and oxidative stability so is suitable for all forms of cooking and cold foods, however, tends to be expensive and is not sustainable.

 These are liquid at room temperature, but not as stable as other fats as they oxidise easily.